DataFire/Integrations/integrations/generated/rebilly/README.md

     * country `string`: The contact country ISO Alpha-2 code
     * emails [ContactEmails](#contactemails)
     * firstName `string`: The contact first name
+    * hash `string`: A hash that can be used to compare multiple contacts for identical attribute values
     * lastName `string`: The contact last name
     * organization `string`: The contact organization
     * phoneNumbers [ContactPhoneNumbers](#contactphonenumbers)